 All Federal Direct Stafford Loan funds will be electronically transferred to the student’s account.

 Graduate and professional degree students enrolled at least half-time, are eligible to borrow under the PLUS Loan Program up to their cost of attendance minus other estimated financial assistance.
 The terms and conditions applicable to Parent PLUS Loans also apply to Graduate/Professional PLUS loans.
-These requirements include a determination that the applicant does not have an adverse credit history, repayment beginning on the date of the last disbursement of the loan, and a fixed interest rate of 7.21 percent.
+These requirements include a determination that the applicant does not have an adverse credit history, repayment beginning on the date of the last disbursement of the loan, and a fixed interest rate.
 Note: Grad PLUS loans typically go into repayment within 60 days after the loan has fully disbursed; however, you may be eligible to postpone making payments while you are in school by contacting your servicer to request a deferment.
 If you are unsure of who is servicing your loans, log into the National Student Loan Database at www.nslds.ed.gov to find out.
 You will need your social security number, date of birth and Federal PIN to log in.
 This website will list your entire federal loan history.
 Click on the individual loan , then on loan details to determine your servicer and to find contact information.

 Applicants for the Grad PLUS loans are required to complete the Free Application for Federal Student Aid (FAFSA).
 They also must have applied for their maximum loan eligibility under the Federal Stafford Loan Program before applying for a Graduate/Professional PLUS loan.
 Note: Even though it is called the Graduate PLUS Loan program, the loan is in the graduate student’s name (not their parents’ name).